soukouna94/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2. 10 x alphabet : Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.
 3. islower : Write a function that checks for lowercase character.
 4. isalpha : Write a function that checks for alphabetic character.
+5. Sign : Write a function that prints the sign of a number.